 Prestashop can deal with a boundless number of page categories and static pages utilizing its CMS characteristic, yet there are circumstances when a blog may be vital, or essentially further developed CMS feature that PrestaShop or its plug-ins don’t offer.
-This is the place where more composite tool like WordPress
+This is the place where more composite tool like WordPress may be helpful.

 WordPress is presumably the most mainstream open-source content management system right now, with a significant number of the sites using it for different purposes, from a simple blog to a comprehensive corporate site.